6 tips to getting enough Iron rich foods for baby led weaning

-The official position of the Dietitians of Canada and American Dietetic Association is that:
+The official position of the Dietitians of Canada and the American Dietetic Association is that:

 “Well-planned vegan, lacto-vegetarian, and lacto-ovo-vegetarian diets are appropriate for all stages of the life cycle, including pregnancy and lactation.
 Appropriately planned vegan, lacto-vegetarian, and lacto-ovo-vegetarian diets satisfy nutrient needs of infants, children, and adolescents and promote normal growth.”

 Of course, the wider the variety of foods you can offer your baby, the easier it is to meet their nutritional needs.
 And there are some additional nutrients (omega-3 fats, zinc, calcium and vitamin B12) that you have to pay attention to when offering only plant-based foods.
 I have more information about this in my book The Parents’ Guide to Baby-led Weaning.

-The American Academy of Pediatrics advice is that babies take a dietary iron supplement starting at 4 months of age.
+The American Academy of Pediatrics advises that babies take a dietary iron supplement starting at 4 months of age.
 And while this isn’t a worldwide recommendation, you may want to ask your doctor if she thinks a supplementation would be beneficial for your vegetarian baby.

 Iron isn’t absorbed well from plant sources.
 That’s why it’s especially important for vegetarians and vegans to pair a source of iron and foods with vitamin C at each meal.